-I like to eat, and I like spicy foods, but this might be a little excessive.
+I like to eat, and I like spicy foods, but

 A 62-year-old retired accountant from Nevada swallowed 247 peppers in eight minutes to win the Jalapeno Eating World Championship at the State Fair of Texas.